compoundingeffects/bigpictureschool/organic_chemistry.md

 ## Organic Chemistry

 1. **What is organic chemistry**?
-Organic chemistry is a branch of chemistry that studies compounds containing carbon.
-It looks at how carbon atoms connect with each other and other elements to form a wide variety of molecules.
-These molecules are important for life and are also used in many man-made materials.
+Organic chemistry is all about studying chemicals that have carbon in them.
+It looks at how carbon sticks to other atoms to make all sorts of things, from the stuff in our bodies to plastics we use every day.

 2. **What is chemistry**?
-Chemistry is the study of matter - what things are made of and how they behave.
-It looks at how the tiniest parts of matter, called atoms, interact with each other.
-Atoms join together through chemical bonds, and the way their outer electrons behave determines how these bonds form.
+Chemistry is the study of what things are made of and how they change.
+It looks at tiny pieces called atoms and how they stick together to make bigger things.
+Atoms have a center part with smaller bits called electrons moving around it.
+How these electrons behave is really important in chemistry.

 3. **What makes carbon special**?
-Carbon is really important in organic chemistry because:
+Carbon is the star of organic chemistry because:
-- It can form four bonds with other atoms, which allows it to create complex and stable molecules.
+    - It can stick to four other atoms at once, which lets it make lots of different shapes.
-- It can bond with itself to make long chains or rings, leading to many different structures.
+    - It can make long chains or rings by sticking to other carbon atoms.
-- It forms strong and versatile bonds with many other elements, especially hydrogen, oxygen, and nitrogen.
+    - It sticks well to many other kinds of atoms, especially hydrogen, oxygen, and nitrogen.

-4. **Basic types of organic compounds**: Organic compounds can be grouped based on how carbon atoms bond with each other and what other groups of atoms (called functional groups) are attached to them.
-Some examples include:
+This is why carbon can make so many different things, from simple stuff like the gas in a stove to complicated stuff like the DNA in our bodies.

+4. **Basic types of carbon compounds**: Carbon compounds come in different types:
-- **Hydrocarbons**: Made only of carbon and hydrogen.
+- Some are made just of carbon and hydrogen.
+These are called hydrocarbons.
-- **Functionalized hydrocarbons**: These have other elements like oxygen or nitrogen attached to the carbon framework.

-5. **Chemical bonding in organic chemistry**: Understanding how atoms join together is crucial in organic chemistry:
-- Covalent bonds, where atoms share electrons, are the main type of bond in organic molecules.
-- The strength of these bonds, especially between carbon atoms, makes organic compounds stable.
-- In some molecules, electrons are spread out over multiple atoms, which can make the molecule even more stable.

-6. **Isomerism - same atoms, different molecules**: Isomerism is when molecules have the same atoms but different structures:
-- Structural isomers have the same atoms connected in different ways.
+- Others have extra bits stuck on, like oxygen or nitrogen.
+These extra bits are called functional groups and they make the compounds behave in different ways.

-- Stereoisomers have the same connections but different 3D arrangements, which can lead to different properties.
+5. **How atoms stick together in organic chemistry**: In organic chemistry, atoms mostly stick together by sharing electrons.
+This is called a covalent bond.
+Carbon is good at making strong bonds, which is why it can make big, stable molecules.
+Sometimes, electrons are shared between more than two atoms.
+This is called resonance and it can make molecules even more stable.

+6. **Same atoms, different arrangements**: Sometimes, you can have the same atoms arranged in different ways to make different molecules.
+This is called isomerism.
+It's like how you can rearrange the same Lego blocks to make different things.

-7. **Reactions in organic chemistry**: Organic chemistry also involves studying how molecules interact and change:
+7. **How organic molecules change**: Organic chemistry also looks at how molecules change:
-- **Substitution reactions**: One atom or group in a molecule is swapped for another.
+- Sometimes one part of a molecule is swapped for another (substitution).
-- **Addition reactions**: Atoms are added to a molecule.
+- Sometimes new atoms are added to a molecule (addition).
-- **Elimination reactions**: Atoms are removed from a molecule.
+- Sometimes parts are taken away from a molecule (elimination).
-- **Oxidation and reduction**: These involve adding or removing oxygen or hydrogen from a molecule.
+- Sometimes oxygen is added or taken away (oxidation and reduction).

-8. **Biological importance of organic compounds**: Organic chemistry is vital for understanding life because it explains how important biological molecules work:
+8. **Why organic chemistry matters for living things**: Organic chemistry is super important for understanding life because:
-- Carbohydrates store energy and provide structural support.
-- Proteins serve many functions, including as enzymes and structural elements.
+- It explains how our bodies make and use energy (with molecules called carbohydrates).
+- It shows how our bodies are built and how they work (with molecules called proteins).
-- Lipids store energy and form cell membranes.
+- It helps us understand how our bodies store energy and make cell walls (with molecules called lipids).
-- Nucleic acids (DNA and RNA) store and transmit genetic information.
+- It explains how our body stores and uses information to grow and work (with DNA and RNA).

-9. **The role of organic chemistry in synthesis**: Organic chemistry isn't just about natural compounds.
-It's also used to create new molecules:
+9. **Using organic chemistry to make new things**: We use organic chemistry to create lots of useful stuff:
-- It's used to design and make drugs to treat diseases.
-- It helps create plastics and other synthetic materials.
+- New medicines to help sick people.
-- It's important in developing new materials like biodegradable plastics and conductive polymers.
+- New materials like plastics and fabrics.

-In summary, organic chemistry looks at how carbon-based molecules stick together, change, and make up living things and many everyday materials.
+- Special new materials that can do cool things, like plastics that break down in nature or materials that can conduct electricity.

+In the end, organic chemistry helps us understand the world around us, from the tiniest parts of our cells to the plastic in our phones.
+It shows us how simple rules about how atoms stick together can create all the complex stuff we see in nature and in the things we make.